MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/houdini.md

 2. Select **Export > ROP GLTF Output**, press Enter, and then select below the **material1** node to place the **rop_glft1** node.

-   SCREEN SHOT GOES HERE: houdini-place-rop-gltf1-node
+   SCREEN SHOT GOES HERE: 20-houdini-place-rop-gltf1-node

 3. Drag a connection from the **material1** node to the **rop_gltf1** node.

-   SCREEN SHOT GOES HERE: houdini-drag-connection-to-rop-gltf1-node
+   SCREEN SHOT GOES HERE: 21-houdini-drag-connection-to-rop-gltf1-node

 4. In the top pane, in the **Export Type** field, select **glb**.

-   SCREEN SHOT GOES HERE: houdini-export-type
+   SCREEN SHOT GOES HERE: 22-houdini-export-type

 5. Next to the **Output File** field, select the **File Chooser** button, and then choose a name and destination for the GLB file.
 Make sure to add **.glb** to the end of the file name.

-   SCREEN SHOT GOES HERE: houdini-output-file
+   SCREEN SHOT GOES HERE: 23-houdini-output-file

 6. Select **Render to Disk** to finalize the export and create the GLB file.

-   SCREEN SHOT GOES HERE: houdini-render-to-disk
+   SCREEN SHOT GOES HERE: 24-houdini-render-to-disk

 ## Create a template